mta-solutions/fsharp-data-validation/README.md

 }
 ```

-There is an overload to the operator that takes a function with the signature `int -> 'A -> 'F option` where the first parameter is the index of the element.
+There is an overload of the operator that takes a function with the signature `int -> 'A -> 'F option`, where the first parameter is the index of the element.

 #### `disputeAnyWithMany`

-Similar to `disputeWithMany` but used for validating list like types.
+The `disputeAnyWithMany` operation is similar to `disputeWithMany`, but it is used for validating list-like types.
 If any of the elements fail validation, the entire list fails.

 ```fsharp